St. Paul Saints

 The St. Paul Saints are a Minor League Baseball team of the International League and the Triple-A affiliate of the Minnesota Twins.
 They are located in Saint Paul, Minnesota, and have played their home games at CHS Field since 2015.
 They previously played at Midway Stadium from 1993 to 2014.

 From their founding in 1993 through 2020, the Saints were an independent baseball team with no affiliation with Major League Baseball (MLB).
 They played in the Northern League from 1993 to 2005 and the American Association of Independent Professional Baseball from 2006 to 2020.
 The Saints became an MLB-affiliated team in conjunction with the reorganization of the minor leagues beginning with the 2021 season.
 They were placed in the Triple-A East, but this was renamed the International League in 2022.

-Before the arrival of the Minnesota Twins in 1961, there was a long history of minor league baseball teams called the St. Paul Saints, as well as their crosstown rivals the Minneapolis Millers.
+Before the arrival of the Minnesota Twins from Washington, D.C., in 1961, there was a long history of minor league baseball teams called the St. Paul Saints, as well as their crosstown rivals the Minneapolis Millers.
 One incarnation of the Saints participated in the Union Association, a short-lived major league, in 1884.
 A second incarnation was active in the Western League from 1894 to 1899, and became a forerunner of the modern Chicago White Sox.
 The third and most long-lived incarnation of the Saints was active in the American Association from 1915 to 1960.

 History

 St. Paul Saints (1894–1899)

 As described in Lee Allen's book, The American League Story (Putnam, 1962), the team began as the Sioux City Cornhuskers franchise in a minor league called the Western League.
 This circuit had reorganized itself in November 1893, with Ban Johnson as president.
 Johnson, a Cincinnati-based reporter, had been recommended by his friend Charles Comiskey, former major league star with the St. Louis Browns in the 1880s, who was then managing the Cincinnati Reds.
 After the 1894 season, when Comiskey's contract with the Reds was up, he decided to take his chances at ownership.
-He bought the Sioux City team and transferred it to St. Paul, where it enjoyed some success over the next five seasons.
+He bought the Sioux City team and transferred it to St. Paul, where the St. Paul Saints enjoyed some success over the next five seasons.

 In 1900, the Western League changed its name to the American League.
 It was still officially a minor league, a part of the National Agreement and an underling of the National League.
 The National League gave permission to the American League to put a team in Chicago, and on March 21, 1900, Comiskey moved his St. Paul club to the South Side, where they became the Chicago White Sox.